 Once the surgery is done, you’ll be monitored for a short time, and then allowed to go home.
 Only in rare cases or complications is an overnight stay needed for a carpal tunnel release surgery.

-Your wrist will likely be in a heavy bandage or a splint for a week or two.
+Your wrist will likely be in a heavy bandage or a splint for 1 to 2 weeks.
 Doctors usually schedule another appointment to remove the bandage or splint.
 During this time, you may be encouraged to move your fingers to help prevent stiffness.